 Our reputation rating basically describes how casinos treat their players, and how likely players are to be able to withdraw their winnings without running into issues, which are quite common at dishonest casinos (applying unfair rules, making up reasons for not paying out players, etc.).
 Casinos with an honest approach to gambling generally have a high reputation rating from our review team, while those with bad intentions are rated badly.

-Note: Apart from the reputation rating, we also have a local rating which is different in each country.
-This one is based on the reputation rating, but also considers local factors like the support of local payment methods, language support, and other features important for players from each specific country.
-The local rating then influences which casinos we consider to be the best fit for players from a specific country.
-Casinos with the highest local rating appear at the top of our list of best online casinos, as we consider them to be the best option.
+Note: Apart from the reputation rating, another very important sign of a casino's quality is the order in which casinos appear in our list of best online casinos.
+It is based on the reputation rating, but also considers local factors like the support of local payment methods, language support, and other features important for players from each specific country.
+Casinos that we consider to be the best fit for players from a specific country then appear at the top of the list for visitors from that country.

 Although some players might not be aware of it, there are actually many, many casinos which don't see fairness as one of their priorities.
 We witness it first-hand every day when dealing with player complaints.
 That's why we focus on these factors in our reviews and also why we've created our fair gambling codex.
 We want players to be able to gamble safely, and helping them choose an honest casino is crucial for that.